emreyilmaz00/emreyilmaz00.github.io/_pages/about.md

 Urban/Advanced Air Mobility Multi-Agent Air Traffic Optimization Reliability Engineering and System Safety

-Adam Optimization Guys Template: address a computational question: How can we build general problem-solving machines with human-like efficiency and adaptability?
-In particular, my research interests focus on the development of efficient learning algorithms for deep neural networks.
-My research interests overlap with the following research communities: NeurIPS, ICLR, and ICML.
-I am also broadly interested in reinforcement learning, natural language processing, and artificial intelligence.

-For future students interested in learning algorithms and theory: Please apply through the department admission.

-Short bio: I completed PhD under the supervision of Geoffrey Hinton.
-Both my master's (2014) and undergrad degrees (2011) are from the University of Toronto under Brendan Frey and Ruslan Salakhutdinov.
-I am a CIFAR AI chair.
-I was a recipient of the Facebook Graduate Fellowship 2016 in machine learning.

---Google scholar page contact me: jba at cs.toronto.edu

-Brief Bio
-I do research on scalable methods for machine learning, with a focus on generative models.
-My contributions include the Variational Autoencoder (VAE), the Adam optimizer, Glow, and Variational Diffusion Models, but please see Scholar for a more complete list.
-I obtained a PhD (cum laude) from University of Amsterdam in 2017, and was part of the founding team of OpenAI in 2015.
-Before that, I co-founded Advanza which got acquired in 2016.
-My formal name is Diederik, but have the Frysian nickname Durk (pronounced like Dirk).
-I currently live in the San Francisco Bay area.

-2018 - Present: Research Scientist at Google Brain / DeepMind.
-I work on SOTA generative models for text, image and video.
-2015 - 2018: Part of founding team and Research Scientist at OpenAI (San Francisco).
-Lead of the Algorithms team, focused on basic research.
-2013 - 2017: Ph.D. (cum laude) at University of Amsterdam, advised by Max Welling, on the topic of deep learning and generative models.
-Thesis: Variational Inference and Deep Learning: A New Synthesis.
-Spent summers of 2014/2015 at DeepMind for collaborations.
-2010 - 2012: Co-founder and technical lead at Advanza, successful exit in 2016.
-2009 and 2012: Jr. Research Scientist at New York University, Yann LeCun's lab.
-Variational Inference and Deep Learning: A New Synthesis Ph.D.
-Thesis.
-Download at Dropbox or at UvA.

 Demos
 Some research demos that I (co-)developed:
 2017: Generating faces with Glow.
 Developed with Prafulla Dhariwal.